def-gthill/kenpali/kenpali-core.md

 >> ["Too big!", "Too small!", "Just right!"]
 ```

+### switch

+Evaluates a list of conditions and returns the result of the first matching case.

+Parameters:

+- `value` (_any_): The value to pass to conditions and results.
+- `conditions` (_array of tuple like [function, function]_): A list of condition-result pairs.
+Each condition function is called with `value`, and if it returns `true`, the corresponding result function is called with `value` and its result is returned.
+- `else:` (_function_): The function to call if no conditions match.

+Returns:

+- (_any_): The result of the first matching case, or the `else` function if no conditions match.

 ```
 # Switch
 withComment = (value, comment) => [value | toString, comment] | join;